 As described in this article in the Garden Island, chants and dances with Hawaiian drumming were performed to bless the 14th release of captive-bred Puaiohi and the start of our 2012 field season.
 A beautiful mele about the Puaiohi was written and performed especially for this event.Forest Akamai CampIn June 2011.

 KFBRP participated in Forest Akamai Camp, run by the Storybook Theatre in Koke’e State Park for youth 7-16 yrs old.
 The goal of this camp is to raise awareness of Kaua’i’s forest birds, and to teach the coming generation the science and techniques of ecology, ornithology and conservation biology.
-For our efforts, Storybook Theatre and KFBRP were presented the David Boynton Award by the Board of Directors of the Koke’e Discovery Center.
+For our efforts, Storybook Theatre and KFBRP were presented the David Boynton Award by the Board of Directors of the Kōke’e Discovery Center.

 KFBRP staff are available to spend time in the classroom with kids of all ages or to present lectures on relevant topics to older audiences.
+We also participate in events with our interactive, informational booth.